Impact

 We contribute to SDG 3 by delivering coaching and leadership educations that actively promote access to sport and play-based activities.
 This not only has a positive impact on the well-being of the Young Coaches being trained but also the thousands of children and youth who attend their activities.

-Research between 2018-2020, conducted by the University of Basel, found that children and youth benefit in a variety of ways as a result of attending coach-led, sport and play-based, activities.
-Specifically, the benefits could be divided into 3 core areas, all of which positively impact a child’s health and well-being, including: Individual benefits (e.g. cognitive, emotional, physical); Relational benefits (e.g. social skills, co-operation, integration, play); and Institutional benefits (e.g. discipline, norms and values, individual/group identity, communication skills, risk avoidance).
+Research between 2018-2020, conducted by the University of Basel, found that children and youth benefit in a variety of ways as a result of attending coach-led, sport and play-based activities.
+Specifically, the benefits could be divided into 3 core areas, all of which positively impact a child’s health and well-being, including: Individual benefits (e.g. cognitive, emotional, physical); Relational benefits (e.g. social skills, co-operation, integration, play); and Institutional benefits (e.g. discipline, norms and values, individual/group identity, communication skills and risk avoidance).

 Since 2007, 914 young adults have directly benefitted from our education programmes in 22 project locations around the world.

 We contribute to SDG 5 by actively empowering young women to become community leaders.
-Our female Young Coaches not only challenge gender stereotypes but are also mentors and role models for children all around them.
-Past project data has shown that female coaches are important to increasing access to sport for girls.
+Our female Young Coaches not only challenge gender stereotypes but are also mentors and role models for the children around them.
+Past project data has shown that female coaches are important for increasing access to sport for girls.

 Nonetheless, we recognise that more needs to be done to achieve gender equality.
 As a result, since 2019, females have represented 52% of the Young Coaches being trained in our Young Coach Educations.

-We contribute to SDG 10 by increasing the opportunities available to children and young people from marginalised groups incl. children with disabilities, refugee children.
-By providing opportunities to actively participate in activities one breaks down barriers, reduces discrimination, and facilitates social inclusion – thus helping to change perceptions and challenge stereotypes.
+We contribute to SDG 10 by increasing the opportunities available to children and young people from marginalised groups, including those with disabilities and refugee children.
+By providing opportunities to actively participate in activities, we break down barriers, reduce discrimination, and promote social inclusion—helping to shift perceptions and challenge stereotypes.

-For example, creating sporting opportunities for persons with disabilities has been at the heart of Scort’s work since 2007.
-In an effort to increase access to disability football, we recognised a need to train coaches – both with and without disabilities.
-Since 2007, we have trained 226 young people (including 50% with a disability) to be coaches in disability football.
+For example, creating sporting opportunities for persons with disabilities has been central to Scort’s mission since 2007.
+To improve access to disability football, we recognised a need need to train coaches, both with and without disabilities.
+Since 2007, we have trained 226 young people, half of whom have a disability, to be coaches in disability football.

 We contribute to SDG 16 by using sport as a tool to promote peace and social cohesion in communities around the world.